 Girls of Promise

-WFA's Girls of Promise program is a series of one-day conferences hosted at universities and designed to introduce eighth-grade girls to careers in ESTEM (economics, science, technology, engineering, and math) fields and amazing women role models at a critical time in their development.
+WFA's Girls of Promise program is a one-day conference designed to introduce eighth-grade girls to careers in ESTEM (economics, science, technology, engineering, and math) fields and amazing women role models at a critical time in their development.

 Women's Foundation of Arkansas encourages Girls of Promise Alumnae to continue their pursuit of a higher education.